mrzli/file-system/README.md

 - [`writeBinarySync`](#writebinarysync) - Synchronously writes binary data to a file.
 - [`createFileSync`](#createfilesync) - Synchronously creates a file.
 - [`existsSync`](#existssync) - Synchronously checks if a file exists.
+- [`ensureDirSync`](#ensuredirsync) - Synchronously creates a directory and any necessary parent directories if they do not exist.

 #### Find